The Maybe monad

 When a computation fails, functions decorated using

-also return Nothing
+record() also return Nothing:

 r_sqrt <- record(sqrt)